gyau-k/Cloud-ETL-Pipeline/README.md

 ## 3. Workflow of the Pipeline

-Here's a step-by-step walkthrough of how data flows through your ETL pipeline:
+Here's a step-by-step walkthrough of how data moves through the ETL pipeline:

 1.  **Find New Streams**: The pipeline first checks the `lab1-etl-landingzone/streams/` S3 bucket for any new streaming data files that haven't been processed yet.
     * **If new files are found**: The pipeline proceeds with the streams data path.
 The S3 path of the newest file is logged and passed on.